openshift-integration/kamelet-catalog/test/jira/README.md

 ## Objectives

 The test verifies the jira-source Kamelet by creating a Camel K integration that uses the Kamelet and listens for new Jira issue objects.
+It tests 3 Kamelet configuration types (property, URI, secret).

-New issue object is passed to InMemoryChannel, which is bound to logger-sink Kamelet by KameletBinding.
+In jira-source test new issue object is passed to InMemoryChannel, which is bound to logger-sink Kamelet by KameletBinding.

+### Test Kamelet

+The test performs the following high level steps:

+*Preparation*
+- Create temporary namespace and install Yaks operator into it
+- Install Camel K operator in temporary namespace
+- Create and label secret used by Yaks test

+*Scenario Verify resources*
+- Create Camel K integrations jira-to-log-\*-based (where \* = uri|secret|prop)
+- Verify that integration is running

+*Scenario Verify new Jira issue is created*
+- Create new Jira issue via http request
+- Verify the issue was created
+- Verify the issue was logged by Camel K integrations jira-to-log-\*-based

+*Cleanup*
+- Test removes Camel K integration, secrets
+- Test is run in temporary namespace, which is deleted with all remaining resources after test finished

+### Test KameletBinding (TBD)

 The test performs the following high level steps: